-The startling allegations leveled earlier this year by a former lover in court documents say Green abused prescription painkillers, used hard drugs like Ecstasy and cocaine, and utilized her bailiff to buy illegal substances.
+The startling allegations leveled by a former lover in court documents say Green abused prescription pain killers, used hard drugs like Ecstasy and cocaine, and utilized her bailiff to buy illegal substances.

-Bacbcock said the allegations are simply not true.
-Babcock said they stem from a bitter divorce and jilted lover.
+Chip Babcock is Green's attorney.
+He said the allegations are simply not true.
+Babcock said they stem from jilted lovers.

 He said Green is a faithful public servant and will fight to stay in office.